 Prior to convening any special meeting of the Members, the President shall request in writing that the Secretary-Treasurer give at least ten (10) days prior notice to the Members, and that such special meeting is otherwise noticed, as required under Texas Business Organizations Code Section 22.156, and as provided under Article V of these Bylaws.
 Such notice shall specify the time, place and purpose of the meeting, and shall be addressed and mailed to each of the Members at their address last known to the Corporation, personally delivered to each Member, or sent by facsimile to each Member.

-Emgergency meetings of the Directors may be held on rare ocassions and only when clearly authorized by the Texas Open Meetings Act.
+Emergency meetings of the Directors may be held on rare occasions and only when clearly authorized by the Texas Open Meetings Act.
 Notice of such emergency meeting shall be provided under Article V of the Bylaws and the Texas Open Meetings Act, at least two hours before the meeting is convened.
 It shall be the responsibility of the President, or a designee of that office, to ensure that proper notice is posted and Directors are properly notified.
 In no event shall any emergency meeting of the Directors be convened where the business of such meeting could be considered at a regular or special meeting of the Directors receiving at least seventy-two

-(72) hours notice as provided under Article V of these Bylaws.
+(72) hours’ notice as provided under Article V of these Bylaws.

 ARTICLE VIII